agnjuh/gene-IPI_GWAS_GxE/README.md

 ## Citation
 If you use this repository or build upon its workflow, please cite:

-> Juhász AJ.
+> Juhász ÁJ.
 (2025). *Can long pregnancy intervals reset the effect of maternal genes?* Master’s thesis.
 University of Skövde & Sahlgrenska Academy, University of Gothenburg.

 ## License
 This repository is released under the MIT License.